synthetic-borealis/trollmail-detector/README.md

 1. Install dependencies by running `npm install` from the root directory.
 2. Run `echo PORT={PORT NUMBER} > .env` (replace {PORT NUMBER} with a port number).
-3. Run `npm start` to start the server.
+3. Run `yarn start` to start the server.

 - _Optional but highly recommended:_ Install pm2 and start the service by running `pm2 start src/app.js`.